chrisdew/returntoharvard/README.md

 I'm lucky enough to write code for Harvard-Architecture AVR chips at work.
 It's so much more fun than writing code for Android.
 The platform doesn't keep moving and mutating before your eyes.

+I know the title is slightly misleading - 80's CPU were also Von Neumann architecture, most Harvard Architure machines were built in earlier decades.

 ## Thoughts?

 Pull requests welcome...